Cooperative Multi-Agent Reinforcement Learning with Partial Observations: Algorithm Design and Theoretical Analysis

 \section{Algorithm Design and Theoretical Analysis}

 In this section, we propose a fully distributed zeroth-orther policy optimization algorithm for MARL that employs the residual-feedback zeroth-order policy gradient estimator~\eqref{eqn:Residual}.
 Specifically, we first introduce a consensus step so that the global value $J(\theta_k + \delta u_k, \xi_k)$ in the estimator \eqref{eqn:Residual} can be computed locally.
 Given a finite number of consensus iterations, the local estimates of $J(\theta_k + \delta u_k, \xi_k)$ will be inexact and, therefore, the local policy gradient estimates will be biased.
 To control this bias, we then introduce a value tracking technique that reduces the bias at the current episode using the local estimates of $J(\theta_k+\delta u_k, \xi_k)$ from previous episodes.
-Finally, we provide convergence results showing that the proposed distributed zeroth-ortder policy optimization method with constant stepsize converges to a neighborhood of the global optimal policy that is controlled by the number of consensus steps during each episode.
-Proofs of all theoretical results that follow can be found in the supplementary materials.
+Finally, we provide convergence results showing that the proposed distributed zeroth-order policy optimization method with constant stepsize converges to a neighborhood of the stationary point of the smoothed global objective function.The size of this neighborhood is controlled by the number of consensus steps during each episode.
+Proofs of all theoretical results that follow can be found in the Appendix.

 Our proposed algorithm is summarized in Algorithm~\ref{alg:DZO}.
 In what follows, we also assume that the $N$ agents form a communication graph $\mathcal{G} = (\mathcal{V}, \mathcal{E})$, where $\mathcal{V} = \{1, 2, \dots, N\}$ is the index set of agents and $\mathcal{E}$ represents the set of edges.
 The edge $(i,j) \in \mathcal{E}$ if agents $i$ and $j \in \mathcal{N}$ can directly send information to each other.
 Moreover, we define by $W \in \mathbb{R}^{N \times N}$ a weight matrix associated with the graph $\mathcal{G}$ such that the entry $W_{ij} > 0$ when $(i,j) \in \mathcal{E}$ and $W_{ij} = 0$ otherwise.
 Note that the communication graph $\mathcal{G}$ is independent of the coupling between agents in their state transition function $\mathcal{P}(s_t, a_t, s_{t+1})$ and reward functions $\{r_i(s_t, a_t)\}$ defined in Section~\ref{sec:MARL}.